 What comes to mind when you think of style guides?

 Maybe you’re thinking of a guide focused on branding.
-Like a document that outlines the correct logo, font, and color palette for your organization.
+Like a brand style guide that outlines the correct logo, font, and color palette for your organization.
 Or perhaps the Associated Press’ Stylebook, often considered the ultimate companion for any journalist, or an academic style guide like the Chicago Manual of Style.

 Well, a content style guide is much more than that!